lightning/bolts/07-routing-gossip.md

 ### Inventory-based Rebroadcasting

 With the simple rebroadcasting scheme described above, nodes that are connected to many different peers will receive duplicates for the same gossip messages.

-A more efficient scheme based on inventory messages, similar to how transactions and blocks are propagated on the bitcoin p2p network, can optionally be used: if the `option_inv_gossip` feature bit is set, instead of broadcasting `channel_annoucement` and `channel_update` messages, nodes will broadcast a `gossip_inventory` message which is similar to a `reply_channel_range` message and can be used to filter announcements by timestamp or by content (checksum):
+A more efficient scheme based on inventory messages, similar to how transactions and blocks are propagated on the bitcoin p2p network, can optionally be used: if the `option_inv_gossip` feature bit is set, instead of broadcasting gossip messages, nodes will broadcast inventory messages which contain enough information for the receiver to query relevant announcements and updates.

+Inventory messages are intended to be applied as a mapping of gossip messages during staggered broadcast: if a peer supports `option_inv_gossip`, the batch of gossip messages it was supposed to receive will be mapped to inventory messages.

-1. type: 266 (`gossip_inventory`)
+1. type: 266 (`channel_inventory`)
 2. data:
     * [`chain_hash`:`chain_hash`]
     * type: 1 (`channel_inv_tlv`)